robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 "REF" is a component framework for building risk and finance calculations at Credit Suisse.
 After the departure of the first architects, I took on the role of re-architecting REF, to simplify it and improve reliability:

- - I led a project to re-architect the Data Service Layer: The original design had three separate Java JVMs, code generated from a **Sparx Enterprise Architect** models and was impossible to debug.
-We moved to **Spring / JPA / Hibernate**, and made the whole thing a library, which improved performance and maintainability at the same time.
+ - I led a project to re-write the Data Service Layer: The original design had three separate Java JVMs, code generated from a **Sparx Enterprise Architect** model and was impossible to debug.
+We moved to **Spring / JPA / Hibernate** and made the whole thing a library.
+This improved performance and maintainability at the same time.
  - I devised the configuration and deployment process for all components, and persuaded all the component teams to adopt these standards.
 This enabled **Continuous Deployment** for REF.
- - REF started out as a set of inter-dependent, individually-versioned micro-services, communicating using **JMS and Apache MQ**.
-But coupling between the modules was so high this created problems every time a change was made.
-I organised all the teams to move their code into a single build tree.
-This meant developers could work on each other's modules and see immediately when their changes had broken other components.
- - I removed our **Oracle Coherence** dependency (millions of CHF in licensing fees).
+ - I removed our **Oracle Coherence** dependency (saving millions of CHF in licensing fees).
  - I worked on the architecture for REF2 (which will be more "buffet" style than the original REF).
 For this I built out tutorials covering topics such as **Docker, Azure, REST, Security, Jenkins and Spring Boot** for developers of other projects to follow.

 [/block]